Let your style find you!

 For starters, I’m a ‘photorealism’ shooter.
 You will see in my photos just about what I saw with my eyes when I took the photo.
 I am a very ‘light’ editor, just a little lightening (exposure compensation), brightening (contrast), sharpening, and sometimes cropping, is usually the extent of my editing.

-The links below take you to my Fine Art Prints available through Pictorem.
+The links below go to my Fine Art Prints available through Pictorem.

 Color contrast was one style that popped out at me as I flipped through my photos one day.
 Take this classic red rose against a green background.
 (I find I tend to favor red/green and blue/gold combinations.
 What do you like?)